-In July 2016, EWEB engaged a consulting firm to conduct a comprehensive price study and develop an updated cost of service model.
-The new cost of service model results indicated that overall, no price changes were needed to meet revenue requirements.
-In 2017, staff will be engaging customers to assist in the development of a pricing strategy for EWEB products.
-Feedback from this work will likely change how prices are designed.
-The results of the cost of service study indicated that current prices by customer class achieved each class' allocated revenue requirement within industry standard accepted variances.
-Additionally, in 2017 a plan will be developed to manage future long-term debt and pension costs, process improvement work will continue, and the residential load forecast will be reviewed due to the recent warmer winters in the Northwest.
-Given these variables, management recommends using the gradualism and stability ratemaking principles and holding prices constant for all customer classes.
+In July 2016, EWEB engaged a consulting firm to conduct a comprehensive price study and develop an updated cost of service analysis (COSA) model.
+The new COSA model results indicated that overall, no price changes were needed to meet revenue requirements.
+In 2017, staff will be engaging customer-owners in developing pricing strategies for Board review.
+The results of the cost of service study suggest that current prices by customer class achieved each class' allocated revenue requirement within industry standard accepted variances.
+Additionally, in 2017, Management will develop a plan to manage future long-term debt and pension costs, process improvement work will continue, and the residential load forecast will be reviewed due to the recent warmer winters in the Northwest.
+Given these variables, Management recommends using the gradualism and stability ratemaking principles and holding prices constant for all customer classes.

 Included in the price proposal is a new standby price for partial requirements service.
-The intent of the price is to create a way for large customers with generation to self-supply, while still ensuring that fixed transmission and distribution costs used to provide on-demand delivery service to these customers are recovered, thereby avoiding cost shifts to other customer classes.
+The intent of the standby price is to create a way for large customers with generation to self-supply while still ensuring that fixed transmission and distribution costs used to provide on-demand delivery service to these customers are recovered, thereby avoiding cost shifts to other customer classes.

-The proposed standby price for partial requirements service includes standard utility pricing constructs such as basic charge (for meter reading, customer service, public purposes), distribution/facilities charges (for fixed distribution system costs and customer specific investments), and an energy charge (for power needs not supplied by customer owned generation), as well as generating capacity related costs (for generation capacity on standby to serve load).
+The proposed standby price for partial requirements service includes standard utility pricing constructs such as basic charge (for meter reading, customer service, public purposes), distribution/facilities charges (for fixed distribution system costs and customer specific investments), and an energy charge (for power needs not supplied by customer-owned generation), as well as generating capacity related costs (for generation capacity on standby to serve load).
 What is different is that the costs are allocated to billing determinants consistent with how the costs are incurred (i.e. whether fixed or variable, or meant to serve peak load).